udexon/GEISHA/Roadmap_TechSing.md

 - B-I = no OpenCV function, just snapshot
 - B-II = basic OpenCV functions

-2. From C and D, what's next?
+2. From B-I and B-II, what's next?

 As we have outlined in GEISHA README ....